littlegiante/dcc/README.md

 # Developer Code Chalange (JavaScript)

-This script was written to perform a search top five ice cream shops in Alpharetta with review.
-As per instruction Yelp-Fusion API used for that.
+This script was written to perform a search of top five ice cream shops in Alpharetta with review.
+As per instruction I hvae used Yelp-Fusion API for that.

 # Without reinventing the wheel again
 As the Yelp fusion already provide a starter wrapper for the API so I have used that NPM-Package (yelp-fusion: https://github.com/tonybadguy/yelp-fusion).
 Which should be compatible with Node.js 4 and higher.